What are the gross weight rules in Arizona?

 Why do these rules exist?

 The origin of these weight rules is the Bridge Formula enacted by congress in 1975 and codified in 23 U.S.C.
 127 (a)(2).
 The purpose of the Bridge Formula is to limit the weight to length ratio of a truck crossing a bridge so as not to damage the bridge.
 The goal is to prevent a high concentration of weight over a single axle that could damage a bridge.
 The rules seek to spread out heavy weights by either using additional axles or spacing axles further apart.
-For an extension explanation of the Bridge Rule and weight limits in general, see this page by the U.S. Department of Transportation.
+The U.S. Department of Transportation. provides an extensive explanation of the Bridge Rule and weight limits in general.

 In addition to the Bridge Formula, 23 U.S.C.
 127 also contains the same language of A.R.S.
 28-1100(A).
 In fact, 23 U.S.C.
 127 says that the federal government will withhold 50% of the federal funds for a particular state if the state “does not permit the use of The Dwight D. Eisenhower System of Interstate and Defense Highways within its boundaries by vehicles with a weight of twenty thousand pounds carried on any one axle, including enforcement tolerances, or with a tandem axle weight of thirty-four thousand pounds, including enforcement tolerances, or a gross weight of at least eighty thousand pounds for vehicle combinations of five axles or more.”